Government & Trade Services - Philippines

 Intertek Philippines is an accredited cargo surveying company under the Bureau of Customs’ Bulk and Break Bulk Cargo Clearance Enhancement Program pursuant to Administrative Order 243-A (AO 243-A) series of 2009.
 Intertek GTS Philippines IGO manages this program on behalf of the Intertek Group.

-Intertek Philippines’ Government and Trade Services - Customer Service Center (GTS-CSC) offers the issuance of Certificates of Conformity to show quality and safety of products imported into the Philippines in line with Governments Standards to enable Customs clearance to Countries like Kingdom of Saudi Arabia, Ivory Coast, Botswana, Cameroon, Ethiopia, Gabon, Kurdistan, Qatar, Tanzania, Libya, Egypt, Uganda, Algeria, Kuwait, UAE, Mozambique, and Nigeria.
+Intertek Philippines’ Government and Trade Services - Customer Service Center (GTS-CSC) offers the issuance of Certificates of Conformity to show the quality and safety of products imported into the Philippines in line with Governments Standards to enable Customs clearance to Countries like Algeria, Bangladesh, Botswana, Cameroon, Ecuador, Egypt, Ethiopia, Gabon, Iraq, Ivory Coast, Kurdistan, Kuwait, Mexico, Morocco, the Philippines, Qatar, Russia, Saudi Arabia, Tanzania, and Uganda.

 Conformity Assessment Programs ensure that products are fully tested in accredited laboratories and a certificate of conformity (CoC) issued before they are shipped by exporters or manufacturers to the country which has a program.
 Exporters have to supply test reports and shipments have to be inspected before the Certificate of Conformity issued by GTS only.
 The CoC is required to enable clearance in the country of destination by the importers.